-The Sunlit Project and UNUM Magazine present HER JOURNEY,
+The Sunlit Project

 "Let the beauty we love be what we do."
 Karina Puente and I meet virtually in her Philadephia arts studio where she specializes in bringing "the muse" to the table.
 Like her watercolors across world galleries and her hand-dyed work stirred over a kitchen stove, her journey moves in both light and shadow, led more by a muse than a map.
 We dive deep into cultural ancestors, ancient mermaids, and art that transcends borders.